warszawajug/testkata/geb/README.md

 References
 ---------

-I strongly recomment to read and use Geb's manual: The Book of Geb: [http://www.gebish.org/manual/current/all.html](http://www.gebish.org/manual/current/all.html).
+I strongly recommend to read and use Geb's manual: The Book of Geb: [http://www.gebish.org/manual/current/all.html](http://www.gebish.org/manual/current/all.html).
 Offline version of this book is attached to this project in `geb-manual-0.9` directory.

 We use Spring Webflow Example as a sample application to test.
 It's original repository is placed here: [https://github.com/SpringSource/spring-webflow-samples](https://github.com/SpringSource/spring-webflow-samples).